blackboxlogic/blackboxlogic.github.io/ssehc.md

 * White starts the game by un-moving their king.

 ## Taking a Turn
-* Each turn consists of two parts in this order:
-* Finish your opponent's chess turn by un-capturing one of your pieces.
-* Take the first half of your turn (un-moving one of your piece, required).
+* Each turn consists of two parts: un-capture one of your pieces, then un-move one of your pieces.

 ### Un-Capturing
+* This step is optional unless otherwise noted in "Kings are Complicated" and "Pawns are Complicated".
 * Place one of your "captured" (off the board) pieces onto the board at the location from which your opponent just un-moved their piece.
-* This is optional unless otherwise noted in "Kings are Complicated" and "Pawns are Complicated".

 ### Un-Moving
-* Each turn must be a legal chess move when viewed in reverse.
+* This step is required.
 * The piece you un-move does not need to be the same piece which you un-captured.
 * Generally, pieces move the same way they do in normal chess, see "Kings are Complicated" and "Pawns are complicated" for exceptions.